I FEEL SO ENVIOUS I COULD EXPLODE! – A client, 6 months being an expat

 3.- Mantra: emotions are not good or bad, even the unpopular ones are providers of information.

 4.- As expats, we are specially vulnerable to envy.
 Don’t feel ashamed, it is common and, above all, it will pass!

-If you have questions, want to share your experience or have troubles to deal with the emotions that you are experiencing, contact me.
-Book a complimentary 30-Minutes session (Link in my bio).
-I know what you are going through.
-Remember, you are not alone!
+If you have questions, want to share your experience or have troubles to deal with the emotions that you are experiencing, let’s talk.

 By your side,